robbiehume/chatgpt-recall/README.md

 ## Future Enhancements

+- **Lambda and S3**: Store the raw conversation files in S3 and move the ETL pipeline to a lambda that get's run on an S3 trigger
+- **Optimize Embedding Generation:** Avoid redundant OpenAI API calls by checking if an embedding already exists for unchanged messages before regenerating it during the sync process.
 - **Dockerization with Compose:** Containerize the Python application (`parser`, `ingestor`, etc.) and use `Docker Compose` to manage it alongside the already-used DynamoDB Local container.
 This provides a fully integrated development/testing environment started with a single command (`docker-compose up`) and simplifies potential deployment.
-- **Configuration File:** Manage directory paths, table names, and AWS credentials/endpoints via a configuration file (e.g., YAML, `.env`).
+- **Configuration File:** Manage directory paths, table names, OpenAI model, Weaviate endpoint, and AWS credentials/endpoints via a configuration file (e.g., YAML, `.env`).
 - **Enhanced Error Handling:** More specific error catching and reporting throughout the pipeline.
 - **Logging:** Implement structured logging instead of just using `print`.
 - **Schema Validation:** Add validation for incoming JSON data and outgoing DynamoDB items.
 - **Metadata Storage:** Store conversation metadata (title, create time, etc.) as a separate item type in DynamoDB (e.g., `ItemType` = `METADATA`).
 - **CLI Arguments:** Add more command-line arguments (e.g., using `argparse`) to control directories, table names, etc., for `orchestrator.py`.
 - **Unit Tests:** Add more granular unit tests for functions like `extract_canonical_messages` and the diff logic, potentially using mocking.
+- **Implement Semantic Search:** Create a search service/API that takes a query, generates an embedding, queries Weaviate, and retrieves relevant messages.
+- **Build User Interface:** Develop a CLI or web interface for search and potentially RAG.
+- **Implement RAG:** Integrate search results with an LLM to answer questions about chat history.
+- **Deploy to Cloud:** Migrate local Docker Compose setup to managed AWS services (DynamoDB, OpenSearch/Managed Weaviate/Pinecone, Lambda/ECS/Fargate).